tramo-ephyslab/TROVA-master/README.md

 **_NOTE:_** From now on it must have been installed in the python environment and can be used directly like any library.

+#### Possible problems with python packages:

+- If you have a problem with the mpi4py library, please check that all the necessary executables are in the created environment (e.g. **"libmpi.so.12"**).
+If they do not exist, create a symbolic link to the environment you are using (e.g **ln -s /home/jose/WRF/Library/lib/libmpi.so.12 /home/jose/anaconda3/envs/test_env/lib**)

+- If there is a problem with netcdf4, do not use *conda install -c conda-forge netcdf4* but the *pip install netcdf4* option.

 ## Input file and data to run TROVA

 ### Input file